 31. Go bush without leaving the city.
 Natural bushland reserves with hiking trails are scattered around the city, including the 437 large hectare Bold Park where you get both city and beach views, Trigg Bushland Reserve in Trigg and Star Swamp in North Beach to name just a few.

 32. Head to beautiful Lake Leshenaultia where you can swim to the pontoon, rent a kayak, walk around the lake or simply relax.

 That’s it!
-A few ideas to explore the great outdoors surrounding Perth.
+A few ideas for fun things to do in Perth and have an outdoor adventure at the same time.
 So you have any other to add to the list?
 Let me know in the comments below.